 And would suffice.”

-Now read this short piece “Fire and Ice” by Robert Frost very carefully.
-Calling the destruction caused by the “ice” as “great” is balanced by an opposing statement “would suffice” that is an understatement.
+If you read this short piece by Robert Frost very carefully, you’ll see that calling the destruction caused by ice “great” is balanced by an opposing statement “would suffice,” is an understatement.

 “Indeed, it is not uncommon for slaves even to fall out and quarrel among themselves about the relative goodness of their masters, each contending for the superior goodness of his own over that of the others.”

-This line has been taken from “Narrative of the Life of Frederick Douglass; An American Slave” by Frederick Douglass himself.
-He was an African-American social reformer and a writer.
-He has effectively used litotes to stress that his point that even slaves used to seek dominance over other slaves by stressing the point that their respective masters were much better than those of the other slaves.
+Mr. Douglass was an African-American social reformer and a writer.
+He has effectively used litotes to stress his point that even slaves used to seek dominance over other slaves by holding out that their respective masters were much better than those of the other slaves.

 Function of Litotes

-Litotes uses ironical understatement in order to emphasize an idea or situation rather than minimizing its importance.
-It rather discovers a unique way to attract people’s attention to an idea and that is by ignoring it.
+Litotes uses ironic understatement in order to emphasize an idea or situation, rather than minimizing its importance.
+It rather discovers a unique way to attract people’s attention to an idea, and that is by ignoring it.

 This is the best that has ever been said about litotes – that to ignore an object and still talk about it in a negative way is the best way to make it appear important and prominent.